 Translations & Foreign Editions

-The Sound of a Wild Snail Eating is recommended by The National Science Teachers Association, Green Teacher, and The Hawaii Children’s Science Book Project.
-The book is also being used in Waldorf and Jesuit schools.
+The Sound of a Wild Snail Eating is recommended by The National Science Teachers Association, Green Teacher, The Hawaii Children’s Science Book Project, and is a National Youth Selection of the Korean Ethics Commission, and a Best Non-Fiction Title for Young Readers (Taipei Public Library), Taiwan.
+The Wild Snail book has become a teaching component for Waldorf and Jesuit curriculums.

 Click below for examples of the book’s use in the K-16 curriculum . . .

 A National Writing Project interview with Elisabeth Tova Bailey, author, and Tim Pearce, malacologist.